 Click Submit if you want to select more than one payment option to pay the full amount of tuition and fees.

-Click Make a Credit Card Payment if you intend to pay the full amount of tuition and fees using a credit card.
+Click Make an Electronic Payment if you intend to pay the full amount of tuition and fees using a credit card (2.5% convenience fee) or E-Check (no fee).

 Step 8: Payment Options or Make a Payment